ahmed93/AAShimmerView/README.md

 ## Usage

-First thing to do is to import FBShimmerView
+First thing to do is to import AAShimmerView

 ```swift
 import AAShimmerView